ljlodl5/Stock-Analysis/README.md

 It is also important to note the original needs of a client can change over time.
 Data inputs and outputs can be dynamic and grow; the same manner of coding that worked originally can become outdated and drive down performance.
 #### Disadvantages
 General disadvantages to refactoring are time and project risk.
 Not only is a developer coding and unit testing, regression and parallel QA/UAT time may also be required to ensure key functionality/data was not changed in error.
-If change in function/data does occur, additional time may be spent trying to uncover a version of truth.
+If change in function/data does occur, additional time may be spent trying to uncover the 'version of truth.'
 There are no guarantees that the perfomance benefit will be worth the time invested.
 It is important to gauge the level of service/time you are trying to achieve and the amount of time/$ you are willing to invest to refactor.